Best Probiotics for Psoriasis: What the Evidence Actually Shows

 Can probiotics help psoriasis?

-Probiotics may help improve psoriasis symptoms by supporting gut health and reducing inflammation, but they are not a cure and don’t work for everyone.
+Probiotics may help improve psoriasis symptoms by supporting gut health and reducing inflammation.

 Research suggests probiotics may improve psoriasis severity scores and inflammatory markers, particularly when used consistently.